fReEFLEX/fReEFLEX-GUI/README.md

 To make sure everything works as expected:
 - Change **Mode** to System latency and **Mouse** to emulated.
 - Press **FIRE** and move your mouse cursor over the click detector (black) below the button.
-- On an idle system measurements should be around 1.5-3ms. ✔️
+- On an idle system measurements should be around 1.5-3ms (0.5-2.5ms with serial). ✔️
 - You can proceed with either
     - integrated click detector - has a bit extra latency as it runs inside a browser
     - [fReEFLEX clicker](https://github.com/fReEFLEX/fReEFLEX-clicker) - very low latency, adjustable FPS